 In this method, students work on different parts of the same question or activity, and then teach each other what they have learned.
-It is good for student engagement, motivation and differentiation.
+It is good for student engagement and motivation and differentiation.

-- 1. Students work in groups.
+- i.
+Students work in groups.
 Give each group a task linked to the topic and learning objective.
-These tasks can be at different levels of difficulty if you have a mixed level class. - 2.
-Groups do the task or discussion. - 3.
+These tasks can be at different levels of difficulty if you have a mixed level class. - ii.
+Groups do the task or discussion.

+iii.
 Groups report back to the class as a mini-lesson.

-Use the reporting back to develop student explaining skills: see Methods File A: Teacher Explanation.
+Use the reporting back to develop student explaining skills: see Methods File A: Teacher explanation.